chuckstack/incus-netbird-phoenixnap-firewall/discuss-cloud-init.md

       # Created to run one time upon initial boot
       # To be deleted using: sudo nft delete table inet chuck-stack-temp
-      # To find your IPv4: curl -4 ifconfig.me
-      # To find your IPv6: curl -6 ifconfig.me

       table inet chuck-stack-temp {